Bible Verses About Strength

 "I can do all things through Christ which strengtheneth me."

-This verse assures us that Christ provides supernatural strength to overcome any challenge.
+Christ provides supernatural strength to overcome any challenge, especially in hard times.

 Isaiah 40:31